FreeAndFair/ColoradoRLA/docs/26_export_manual.md

 # Exports
+The ``rla_export`` command exports many of the files necessary for independent verification of the RLA, whether by candidates, parties, other organizations.

+## Database Exports in.csv and .json format

-The data files in this section are generated based on ``sql`` query files.
+These data files in this section are generated based on `sql` query files.
-These are always produced in two formats: json and csv.
+These are always produced in two formats: ``.json` and ``.csv``.
 The basename of each resulting file is the same as the basename of the query file.
-Thus, given the query file ``seed.sql``, the files ``seed.json`` and ``seed.csv`` will be produced.
+For example, the query file ``seed.sql``, produces files ``seed.json`` and ``seed.csv``.

-## Database Exports in.csv and .json format

-The `rla_export` command exports many of the files necessary for independent verification of the RLA, whether by candidates, parties, other organizations.
 Specific exports are detailed below.

 ### m_tabulate.sql